jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 # Critical Path
+- v1.23
+    - Chase — Yesterday at 2:46 PM I realize how much more work it'd be, but perhaps stack casting could give them incrementally more damage and hp?
+Kinda like a "hoard bonus".
+    - Skillo — Yesterday at 10:28 AM honestly compared to ressurrect and how deadly damaging spells are, i would say that even applying a debuff on enemies which will capture their soul if they die, would be balanced. (so no hp threshold and better for multi targeting)
 - bug: Arrows sometimes fizzle on dying units especially if they are cast quickly because the unit dies after the previous arrow was fired
+    - shatter arrow is still vulnerable to this but the others are fixed
 - bug: arrow multi causes race timeout
     - you should be able to shoot past your target with arrow multi
 - bug: once onError occurs in codex unit the image goes away forever